ogbeks/ETL-pipeline/README.md

-# data2bot_assessment
+# DATA2BOT DATA ENGINEERING ASSESSMENT
 This repository details the Data2bot Data Engineering Assessment.

-# My Approach
+# MY APPROACH
 Following the Assessment Guideline, The ETL pipeline was built using python and SQL queries only.
 My simple approach was to have proper structure of directory to build the pipeline.
 This implies that I will be making use of OOP python class and modules files, and SQL queries files stored in a structured file directory.
+My thought process can be summarized in the following steps;
+1. Store all secret keys and credentials in config file (for data security)
+2. Extract the raw data (orders, reviews, shipments_deliveries) from S3 buckets
+3. Create a PostgreSQL Class that handles all the communications such as connection, reading data, loading data etc
+4. Create the DDL queries for staging_schema tables and analytics schema tables
+5. Implement the Module that handles the creation of the staging_schema tables and analytics_schema tables in the PostgreSQL DB
+6. Implement the Module that handles the loading of the extracted raw data into the PostgreSQL DB Staging_schema instance
+7. Create SQL queries for the analytics results
+8. Implement the Modules that run the analytics results queries, load the data into the Analytic_schema instance and upload the result into S3 bucket Analytics_export

 # FILE DIRECTORY EXPLAINED
 The full file and directory on one view